Shoulder Impingement vs. Rotator Cuff Tear: Diagnostic and Treatment Insights for Clinicians

 Alternatively, something may be torn, but it may not be the rotator cuff.
 The complex shoulder joint hosts several tendons, muscles, and surrounding tissues.
 These tears can lead to pain, decreased mobility, weakness, and sometimes a catching feeling when moving the shoulder.

-Your rotator cuff differential diagnosis should consider these common shoulder tears:
+A rotator cuff differential diagnosis should consider these common shoulder tears types:

 Completely Different Shoulder Injuries